rise-cli/rise-functions/_docs/index.md

 Rise Functions is a CLI which takes a `rise.mjs` file, and deploys AWS Lambda functions into your AWS account.
 All lambda functions are located in a /functions folder.
 The goal of rise functions is to make building AWS Lambda functions as simple and straight forward as possible.

+## Why use this over other frameworks?
+- fast (currently deploys under 3 seconds)
+- minimal and simple
+- no YAML, just JS code
+- simple config with keywords to access ssm parameters, cloudformation outputs from other stacks

 ## Install

 ```bash